lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 A few different plugins are used to handle the styling of this specific project.
 By default the recommended configuration of eslint is used, but because this is an ember project, this is extended with an [eslint-ember-plugin](https://github.com/ember-cli/eslint-plugin-ember).
 For test files [eslint-plugin-qunit](https://github.com/platinumazure/eslint-plugin-qunit) is used.
 For specific rules regarding Node.js [eslint-plugin-n](https://github.com/eslint-community/eslint-plugin-n#readme) is configured as well.
 These plugins come with ember by default.

-Two extra plugins are used for integrating eslint with prettier. [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) disables all rules in eslint, that might conflicht with prettier settings. [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) is used to run prettier as if it were eslint rules.
+Two extra plugins are used for integrating eslint with prettier. [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) disables all rules in eslint, that might conflict with prettier settings. [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) is used to run prettier as if it were eslint rules.
 Both these plugins are configured by using `'plugin:prettier/recommended'` in the extends property.

 ### Handlebar files